Habrador/Unity-Programming-Patterns/README.md

 *If you came here from Unity Tutorials, I've not finished the process to move all code to GitHub, so have patience*

 A collection of programming patterns in Unity, mainly from the book [Game Programming Patterns](http://gameprogrammingpatterns.com).
 These are very useful to better organize your Unity project as the game grows.
 You don't have to use them - you should see them as tools in your toolbox.
-Some patterns, such as Update and Game Loop, are already been built-in into Unity so you have to use them!
+Some patterns, such as Update, Game Loop, Component, are already been built-in into Unity so you are already using them!

 Programming patterns can be divided into the following groups:
 1. **Architectural patterns.** One example is the MVC (Model-View-Controller)